 6. To add a folder, choose Content Folder, under the New Page column in the Build Content menu.

-7. For tests, surveys, or assignments, click that option under the "Create Assessment" button menu.
+7. For tests, surveys, or assignments, click that option under the "Assessments" button menu.

-8. Choose discussions, blogs, wikis or journals from the "Add Interactive Tool" button.
+8. Choose discussions, blogs, wikis or journals from the "Tools" button.

 For more information, see the step-by-step guide: Create an Item.

 You can upload just about any file type to Blackboard, however the type of document that you upload affects how your students can view it.
 If you upload documents that were created and saved in specific software programs (Word, PowerPoint, Excel, etc.), your students will have to have that particular software installed on their computer to view the documents.

 Files that are in .html format will be viewable within the browser.
 Adobe .pdf files require that users have the Acrobat Reader program, but it's free and nearly universal.